jpb06/effect-errors/README.md

 The fancy logging behavior is enabled if your node env is `development` or if you set `EFFECT_PRETTY_PRINT` env var to `true`.

-You can also directly import the `prettyPrint` function to do whatever you want with it if you want 🤷:
+You can also directly import the `prettyPrint` function to do whatever with it if you want 🤷

 ```typescript
 import { prettyPrint } from 'effect-errors';